jillesca/oncall-netops/README.md

 make build-proxy
 ```

-### Option 1.
-Langgraph Server CLI 💻
+### Running LangGraph Server CLI 💻

-Install the dependencies listed on [the requirements file](requirements.txt), use a virtual environment if possible.
+Dependencies are automatically managed by `uv` during the build process.

-Start the server with.
+Start the server with:

 ```bash
 make run-environment